Contingent Workers and Alternative Work Arrangements

 Tax compliance

-Such steps could include increasing awareness of the tax filing obligations and process, including self-employment taxes, making the withholding of income taxes and payment of Social Security and Medicare contributions automatic, and stronger IRS reporting requirements for companies that use independent contractors.
+Policymakers should take steps to assist with tax compliance by independent contractors and other contingent workers.
+Such steps could involve increasing awareness of tax filing obligations and processes, including for self-employment taxes; making the withholding of income taxes and payment of Social Security and Medicare contributions automatic; and strengthening IRS reporting requirements for companies that use independent contractors.